RinsRutgers/handlr-backend/HEROKU_DEPLOYMENT.md

 ## Important Notes

 1. **Never commit sensitive data** - Use environment variables for all secrets
-2. **Use S3 for file storage** - Heroku's ephemeral filesystem will delete uploaded files
+2. **Free tier limitations** - Monitor your usage:
+   - PostgreSQL: 10,000 rows limit
+   - Redis: 25MB memory limit
+   - Bucketeer: 1GB storage, 10GB bandwidth per month
+   - Mailgun: 300 emails per month
 3. **Monitor your logs** - Use `heroku logs --tail` to watch for issues
-4. **Set up error tracking** - Consider adding Sentry for error monitoring
+4. **Heroku dyno sleeping** - Free dynos sleep after 30 minutes of inactivity
-5. **Database backups** - Heroku PostgreSQL automatically backs up your database
+5. **Database backups** - Not included with hobby-dev plan (upgrade for backups)

 ## Testing Your Deployment

-1. Visit your app URL: `https://your-app-name.herokuapp.com`
+1. Visit your app URL: `https://handlr-staging-backend.herokuapp.com`
 2. Test API endpoints
 3. Check that file uploads work (if using S3)
 4. Verify that Celery tasks are processing